dullroar/miki/README.rst

   # even outside the wiki, and the files will be generated
   # in their proper places.
   #
-  # For the moment, we care about what happens in ExampleWiki,
+  # For the moment, we care about what happens in ExampleTopic,
   # so we'll go there.
   #
-  $ cd $MWK/ExampleWiki
+  $ cd $MWK/ExampleTopic

   $ mwk clean # Just to be sure we're both starting from zero. cleaned